 10. Be Courteous

 Remember, some country fans save up for months to attend CMA Fest, so try and stay aware of your surroundings at all times.
-DON’T try and shove people over in the crowd to get a good spot.
-DON’T try and take other people’s seats in Nissan Stadium if they’re empty – they are probably just getting food or are in the photo pit.
-On the same note, DON’T try and dance or stand in the aisles during the show, because you’re going to be blocking the view and way for a lot of people.
+DON'T try and shove people over in the crowd to get a good spot.
+DON'T try and take other people's seats in Nissan Stadium if they're empty - they are probably just getting food or are taking a bathroom break.
+On the same note, DON'T try and dance or stand in the aisles during the show, because you're going to be blocking the view and way for a lot of people.
 All in all, treat your fellow country fans with respect and enjoy the best music festival of the year!